 Disclosures

-RQ has received speaker fees from Besins Healthcare UK.
-RQ is an author of a reference cited in this topic.
+RQ has received speaker fees and an advisory board fee from Besins Healthcare UK, speaker fees from Androlabs, and was on an advisory board for Roche Diagnostics.
+RQ is an author of several references cited in this topic.

 Channa N. Jayasena, PhD FRCP FRCPath